unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

 Later on in the 1950's, a coffee shop and gift shop were added to the motor lodge along with several other buildings.
 In 1957 a swimming pool was added to the two-point-five acre lot along Route 66.
 The original structure of the motor lodge was a two-story building and several one story building in a U-shape.
 The U-Shape structure alloswed customers to park right in front of their rooms creating a more convenient stay.After WWII, Wallace decided to plan an [excavation](https://www.nps.gov/nr/travel/route66/de_anza_motor_lodge_albuquerque.html) for a basement.
 This basement would become the great canvas putting indigenous art, culture, the city of Albuquerque, and the De Anza on everyone's map.
 {% include aside.html
   class="pullquote"
-  text="[CULTURE](https://www.merriam-webster.com/dictionary/culture):the customary beliefs, social forms, and material traits of a racial, religious, or social group; also : the characteristic features of everyday existence (such as diversions or a way of life) shared by people in a place or time."%}
+  text="[CULTURE](https://www.merriam-webster.com/dictionary/culture):the customary beliefs, social forms, and material traits of a racial, religious, or social group; the characteristic features of everyday existence (such as diversions or a way of life) shared by people in a place or time."%}
 {% include figure.html
   class="img-left"
   width="43%"